aldenkane/cv2TermProject/README.md

 ## Citations, References, and Acknowledgements

--Thank you to Dr. Adam Czajka and Lucas Parzianello of Notre Dame for their direction, advice, and expertise with this project
+- Thank you to Dr. Adam Czajka and Lucas Parzianello of Notre Dame for their direction, advice, and expertise with this project
--Thank you to Amazon Robotics for their sponsorship of this project -Balntas et al.'s ["Learning local feature descriptors with triplets and shallow convolutional neural networks"](http://www.bmva.org/bmvc/2016/papers/paper119/paper119.pdf) and its corresponding [open-source code](https://github.com/vbalnt/tfeat) were used for generating CNN-based keypoint descriptors.
+- Thank you to Amazon Robotics for their sponsorship of this project
+- Balntas et al.'s ["Learning local feature descriptors with triplets and shallow convolutional neural networks"](http://www.bmva.org/bmvc/2016/papers/paper119/paper119.pdf) and its corresponding [open-source code](https://github.com/vbalnt/tfeat) were used for generating CNN-based keypoint descriptors.
 The `phototour.py`, `tfeat-test.py`, `tfeat_model.py`, and `tfeat_utils.py` programs in the `src` directory are theirs.
 The models in the `pretrained-models` folder also come from them
--Dr. David Lowe's ["Distinctive Image Features from Scale-Invariant Keypoints"](https://www.cs.ubc.ca/~lowe/papers/ijcv04.pdf) and corresponding SIFT programs were heavily employed in this project
+- Dr. David Lowe's ["Distinctive Image Features from Scale-Invariant Keypoints"](https://www.cs.ubc.ca/~lowe/papers/ijcv04.pdf) and corresponding SIFT programs were heavily employed in this project
--Han et al.'s ["MatchNet: Unifying Feature and Metric Learning for Patch-Based Matching"](https://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Han_MatchNet_Unifying_Feature_2015_CVPR_paper.pdf) was a motivating paper for this project
+- Han et al.'s ["MatchNet: Unifying Feature and Metric Learning for Patch-Based Matching"](https://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Han_MatchNet_Unifying_Feature_2015_CVPR_paper.pdf) was a motivating paper for this project
--Simo-Serra et al.'s ["Discriminative Learning of Deep Convolutional Feature Point Descriptors"](https://www.cv-foundation.org/openaccess/content_iccv_2015/papers/Simo-Serra_Discriminative_Learning_of_ICCV_2015_paper.pdf) was a motivating paper for this project
+- Simo-Serra et al.'s ["Discriminative Learning of Deep Convolutional Feature Point Descriptors"](https://www.cv-foundation.org/openaccess/content_iccv_2015/papers/Simo-Serra_Discriminative_Learning_of_ICCV_2015_paper.pdf) was a motivating paper for this project
--PJ Redmon's [YOLOv3 and Darknet Neural Network](https://pjreddie.com/yolo/) were used in Xing's experiments with YOLOv3 and critical to this project
+- PJ Redmon's [YOLOv3 and Darknet Neural Network](https://pjreddie.com/yolo/) were used in Xing's experiments with YOLOv3 and critical to this project